8ctavio/vergil/apps/docs/src/composables/useCustomRef.md

 ##### Custom getter and setter

-If a custom accessor object is passed the ref's getter and setter are updated, but tracking and triggering effects is normally performed (`track` invoked before `get` and `trigger` invoked after `set`).
+If a custom accessor object is passed, the ref's getter and setter are updated, but tracking and triggering effects is normally performed (`track` invoked before `get` and `trigger` invoked after `set`).
 To interact with the ref's inner value, the `get` and `set` methods receive an object with the `getValue` and `setValue` functions.

 ```js
 useCustomRef(value, {